9-II Investor’s Visa in Real Estate Requirements (Visa de Inversionista en Bien Raiz):

 Tip: The verification of notary is a document verifying that the notary is really licensed to notarize in the area in question.
 It can be attained quickly in the locally located County Clerk’s office.

-2. Go to the local sheriff’s office of the county you have resided the last 5 years and request a criminal record check.
+2. Go to the local sheriff’s office of the county you have resided the last 5 years and request a criminal record check (here is the process of issuing pardon applications, if required).
 Get notarized plus get the verification of notary from the County Clerk’s office.
 Then get this document apostilled.

 Once in Ecuador…